OPSEU Pensions benefits banner

 You will need the following information when applying:

-• your banking information for direct deposit ;
+• your banking information to sign up for direct deposit, including:

-• the expected or actual date of your child’s birth;
+• your child’s expected or actual date of

 How long can I receive EI Parental Leave Benefits?

-• Standard parental benefits can be paid for a maximum of 35 weeks and must be claimed within a 52 week period (12 months) after the week the child was born or placed for the purpose of adoption.
-The weekly benefit rate is 55% of the claimant’s average weekly insurable earnings up to a maximum amount.
-The two parents can share these 35 weeks of standard parental benefits.
+• Standard parental benefits can be paid for a maximum of 35 weeks and must be claimed within a 52- week period (12 months) after the week the child was born or placed for the purpose of adoption.
+The weekly benefit rate is 55% of the claimant’s average weekly insurable earnings up to a yearly The two parents can share up to 40 weeks of standard parental benefits.

-• Extended parental benefits can be paid for a maximum of 61 weeks and must be claimed within a 78-week period (18 months) after the week the child was born or placed for the purpose of adoption.
-The benefit rate is 33% of the claimant’s average weekly insurable earnings up to a maximum amount.
-The two parents can share these 61 weeks of extended parental benefits.
+• Extended parental benefits can be paid for a maximum of 61 weeks and must be claimed within a 78- week period (18 months) after the week the child was born or placed for the purpose of adoption.
+The benefit rate is 33% of the claimant’s average weekly insurable earnings up to the yearly The two parents can share up to 69 weeks of extended parental benefits.

 What if my child is hospitalized after birth?